ZeroDragon/writer/README.md

 A simple write space without distractions or assistants

 ## To Do

-- Create native app for desktop
+- Add encription for load and save files

-- Create native app for devices
+- ~~Add load button to load a saved file~~
 - ~~Create icon~~
 - ~~Trigger alert for when 1 word left to goal~~
 - ~~Trigger alert when 5 seconds left for time limit~~